revellved/Codewars/ruby/lib/katas/delete_nth/Readme.md

-# Delete occurrences of an element if it occurs more than n times
+# Delete occurrences of an element if it occurs more than n times (Ruby)

 > https://www.codewars.com/kata/554ca54ffa7d91b236000023/ruby